muxa/esphome-state-machine/README.md

 5. "To" state `on_enter`
 6. `after_transition`

+See [test.yaml](test.yaml) for a demonstration of running order of these automations within a context of simple ON-OFF state machine.

 ## `state_machine.transition` Action

 You can provide input to the state machine from elsewhere in your WAML file with the `state_machine.transition` action.